ViGouRCanberra/GithubStars/README.md

 - Added Bootstrap for its grid layout ability and helpere CSS
 - Used the CDN for this assignment, but would rather prefer a downloaded copy for prod.
 You never know when a DDOS distrupts services.
 - Used Bootstrap instead of Angular Material because it is what I'm familiar with, and could do the styling I wanted quickest.
 Also used v4 instead of v5 for the same reason.
 Didn't want to take a change on possible differences to what I'm used to.

+`Angular Infinite Scroll` (npm i ngx-infinite-scroll@10.0.0)
+- Added Angular Infinite scroll to detect scrolling to bottom to load more results
+- It's 2 years old with a publish in the last 2 months.
+Seems to be kept up to date well
+- Seems to be pretty widely used as well with loads of downloads a month